std::hint

 Unlike std::convert::identity, a Rust compiler is encouraged to assume that black_box can use dummy in any possible valid way that Rust code is allowed to without introducing undefined behavior in the calling code.
 This property makes black_box useful for writing code in which certain optimizations are not desired, such as benchmarks.

 Note however, that black_box is only (and can only be) provided on a “best-effort” basis.
 The extent to which it can block optimisations may vary depending upon the platform and code-gen backend used.
 Programs cannot rely on black_box for correctness, beyond it behaving as the identity function.
 As such, it must not be relied upon to control critical program behavior.
-This immediately precludes any direct use of this function for cryptographic or security purposes.
+This also means that this function does not offer any guarantees for cryptographic or security purposes.

 §When is this useful?